PythonYXY/sps2plc-backend/README.md

 - The Back-end is a Java server application based on the Springboot framework and MySQL database engine.
 It provides a set of endpoints REST APIs with JSON format for data exchange.
 In order to access services and user's own data, SPS2PLC employ the JWT open standard for authentication over HTTP.
 - Requirement Checker contains algorithms to check consistency and to find a minimal unsatisfiable core of requirements, employing on Z3 Prover (The requiremtns checker is still under development).
 - Code Generator contains a parser for SPS language and to generate IL code for PLC program.
-- a database to store requirements, user data and other information suck as tasks execution logs.
+- a database to store requirements, user data and other information such as tasks execution logs.

 ## Screenshot
 ![sps2plc online_projects(iPad Pro)](https://user-images.githubusercontent.com/8842890/76288207-2966fb80-62e1-11ea-8592-f09014d0e612.png)